ivannz/cplxmodule/cplxmodule/nn/relevance/README.md

 # Real- and Complex- valued Variational Dropout

-This is the core module for the real- and complex- valued bayesian sparsification.
+This is the core module for the real- and complex- valued Bayesian sparsification.

 ## Usage

-The basic pipeline for applying bayesian sparsification methods is to train a non-bayesian model and then promote the select layers to their bayesian variants.
-A non pytorch-friendly way is to perform surgery on the existing model, replacing layers (in `._modules` orderred dict) and copying weight.
+The basic pipeline for applying Bayesian sparsification methods is to train a non-Bayesian model and then promote the select layers to their Bayesian variants.
+A non pytorch-friendly way is to perform surgery on the existing model, replacing layers (in `._modules` ordered dict) and copying weight.
 A more transparent and orthodox method is to pass a type substitution dict to `__init__` and propagate it to submodules.

 Below is a real-valued classifier.
 Complex-valued is similar, but requires input of type `cplx.Cplx`.